 - Resist: Accepting mediocrity which results in the plan falling by the wayside.

 - Execute: Resilience in staying the course and expecting excellence.

 It is uncommon for a management team to stay the course on any given plan.
 Within most organizations the culture is to continually expect a new program, initiative, or strategy.
 Little patience is given for the plan to generate results.
 This puts pressure on managers to create new plans.

-As Business Efficacy continues to work with organizations to drive execution, we see time and time again organizations which want an easy answer.
+As Business Efficacy continues to work with organizations to drive sales execution, we see time and time again organizations which want an easy answer.
 They want an incentive program, training program, tracking system, or quarterly rallies to be the answer to getting change to happen.

-Those who are passionate about execution must be focused, disciplined, and passionate about tackling the simple tactics above and have the resilience, persistence, and tenacity to stay the course for a long enough period of time to allow change to happen.
+Those who are passionate about sales execution must be focused, disciplined, and passionate about tackling the simple tactics above and have the resilience, persistence, and tenacity to stay the course for a long enough period of time to allow change to happen.
 The real magic is in keeping it simple.
 This won’t be easy, but it is the only path to success.
 Remember, do the ordinary – just do it exceptionally well.